konstanciaa/cafe-ciao/README.md

 ![spelling mistake message](/docs/spelling-mistake.jpeg)

 - Here users can freely type their recommendations.

 ![recommendations](/docs/recommendations.jpeg)

 - On the last screen, users can see that their recommendation is taken into account.
 It was saved to a separate worksheet with the other recommendations.
 - Also users are able to see the analysis on performance and areas for improvement.

 ![last screen with feedback and analysis](/docs/feedback.jpeg)

 - If users choose not to give recommendations, they may type "no" and see the following screen with the analysis.

 ![last screen with analysis without recommendations from the user](/docs/without-recommends.jpeg)

 ## Future features

+- Analyze performance since opening
+- Add more questions to the survey

 ## Deployment
+This project was deployed using Code Institute's mock terminal for Heroku.

+Steps for deployment:
+- Fork or clone this repository
+- Create a new Heroku app
+- Set the buildpacks to **Python** and **NodeJS** in that order
+- Link the Heroku app to the repository
+- Click on **Deploy**

 ## User stories

 ## Technologies used
+- Python
+- External libraries: gspread, statistics, os, time

+## Testing

 ## Validation
 No errors were returned from [CI Python Linter](https://pep8ci.herokuapp.com/)